NIEHS/ICE_IVIVEpipeline/README.md

 	EADboxplot.R: generates boxplots of the EAD values for each chemical based on the in vitro activity concentrations ICE_IVIVE.Rmd: the R notebook with the workflow code

+# ICE_PBPKpipeline
+The workflow allows the flexibility to select from two different rat and human PK models from the EPA’s httk package: (solve_pbtk), and (Solve_gas_pbtk).
+The workflow is to predict plasma and tissue concentration profiles across time following a dose of a substance.
+Exposure routes include oral ingestion (solve_pbtk), intrevenous (solve_pbtk), and inhalation (solve_gas_pbtk).
+For inhalation exposures using the dose is provided as an air concentration.

+# Required libraries
+	library(tidyverse)
+	library(deSolve)
+	library(doParallel)
+	library(httk)  #this is needed for models: Solve_3comp, Solve_pbtk. # The code is compatible with httk_2.0.2
+	library(openxlsx)  #for writing the excel file that is user output library(data.table)

+# Input files
+	ChemicalData_Rnotebook.txt